 Empathise with your child—they may be hurt, frightened and angry.
 Let them know that these feelings are normal.
 Gather information about the severity of the bullying.
 Does it exist in a peer group or is it more widespread?
 Collect any screenshots of the cyberbullying to show what’s been happening.
 Reassure your child that once you’ve had some time to think, you will come together again and talk through some options.
 If they feel like they need to talk in the meantime, let them know you are there.

 Check in with your child from time-to-time about how they are going.
-Keep an eye on their eating and sleeping habits, their ability to concentrate and make decisions and their overall mood. if you notice any marked, sustained changes, seek help from a psychologist or other mental health professional.
+Keep an eye on their eating and sleeping habits, their ability to concentrate and make decisions and their overall mood.
+If you notice any marked, sustained changes, seek help from a psychologist or other mental health professional.
+Kids Helpline on 1800 55 1800 and eheadspace on 1800 650 890 provide confidential advice and support.

 If your child is being threatened, or if they indicate a wish to harm themselves, they need to be protected.
 Call the police immediately if their physical safety is at risk.
 If you see the marked changes in behaviour, get help.
 A good place to start may be your child’s school, which is likely to have a policy in place to help manage the issue.
 Cyberbullying can be reported to the social media service and complaints of serious cyberbullying can be reported via our online complaints form.

 Help guide your child in their decision making rather than telling them what to do.
 Wherever possible, try to empower your child, and help them to make wise decisions for themselves.
-If you feel they may be struggling to open up to you, Kids Helpline can also provide confidential advice and support.
+If you feel they may be struggling to open up to you, then connect them with other trusted adults or with professional support.

 If serious cyberbullying is affecting your child and you need help having the material removed from a social media site, we can help.